cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * Integers and decimal numbers are ultimately stored with `double` precision - this representation supports up to about 16 valid digits.
 Decimal numbers may specify a lot more digits after the decimal separator, but superfluous ones will be ignored.
 * All integers up to 9,007,199,254,740,992 (2<sup>53</sup>) can be represented precisely in `double` precision.
 * Integers between 2<sup>53</sup> and 2<sup>63</sup>-1 may lose precision when converted to `double`.
 * The maximum value of integers and decimal numbers is 9,223,372,036,854,775,807 (2<sup>63</sup>-1).
-The result of parsing integer literals larger than this value are not consistent; apparently, sometimes an arithmetic overflow happens, otherwise the result is `null`.
+The results of parsing integer literals larger than this value are not consistent; apparently, sometimes an arithmetic overflow happens, otherwise the result is `null`.
 * **Mindustry Logic version 7 and earlier**: The range of values that is recognized when using exponential notation is about 10<sup>-38</sup> to 10<sup>38</sup>.
 However, numbers in exponential notation are converted with `float` precision, only preserving 6 to 7 valid digits.

 To find a way around these constraints, Mindcode always reads the value of the numeric literal and then converts it to Mindustry Logic compatible literal using these rules (first applicable rule is used):